 One of the best swimming spots in Kakadu!
 Get prepared to be impressed!
-Unfortunately it was closed when we went but we have been told, this place is one of the BEST.
+Unfortunately, it was closed when we went but we have been told, this place is one of the BEST.

 Warm rock encircles the pool.
 The water’s surface is cool and glassy.
-Behind, ancient stone stands guard while a few steadfast trees keep watch either side.
+Behind, ancient stone stands guard while a few steadfast trees keep watch on either side.

 This clear, natural infinity-edge pool perched high on the Kakadu escarpment was made famous in the movie, “Crocodile Dundee”.

 A 2km return walk with a short steep climb will take you to the top of the seasonal Gunlom Falls, and to Gunlom infinity pool.
-Fed by Waterfall Creek, and with another pool at the base of the falls, along with a camping area boasting solar powered hot showers, this is definitely a ‘bucket list’ location.
+Fed by Waterfall Creek, and with another pool at the base of the falls, along with a camping area boasting solar-powered hot showers, this is definitely a ‘bucket list’ location.

 6. Barramundi Gorge (Majuk Falls)

-Walk through monsoon rainforest to discover crystal clear rock plunge pools at both the bottom and top of the falls, as they cascade out from between towering cliff walls.
+Walk through the monsoon rainforest to discover crystal clear rock plunge pools at both the bottom and top of the falls, as they cascade out from between towering cliff walls.

 The serenity of this remote paradise needs to be experienced to be believed.